-The Emergency Management division protects the community by coordinating all the activities necessary to build, sustain and improve the capability to mitigate against, prepare for, respond to and recover from threatened and actual natural and man-made disasters, such as tornadoes, flooding, ice storms, hazardous materials spills, industrial and transportation incidents, and acts of terrorism.
+Catawba County Emergency Management (CatCoEM) protects the community by coordinating all the activities necessary to build, sustain and improve the capability of the community to prepare, respond, and recover from all types of hazards - both natural and man-made such as tornadoes, flooding, ice storms, hazardous materials spills, industrial and transportation incidents, and acts of terrorism.

 The Emergency Management division is responsible for: